-Why do people clench and grind their teeth?
+Why do people clench their teeth at night?

-A mouth guard makes things worse.
-A mouth guard is put in place to protect the teeth from grinding, but since it can reposition the jaw, it can actually make the obstruction of the airway worse (more on this in a bit).
+A mouth guard often makes things worse.
+A mouth guard is put in place to protect the teeth from grinding, but since it can reposition the jaw, it can actually make the obstruction of the airway worse.

-A Swedish study estimated that as many as half of women aged 20 to 70 suffer from some degree of sleep apnea — which can range from slight to severe.
+A Swedish study estimated that as many as half of women aged 20 to 70 suffer from some degree of sleep apnea which ranged from mild to severe.
 The old idea of an obese, middle-aged man who snores is no longer what we should think of when it comes to sleep apnea.

 - Petite women

 - Children with ADHD and other learning disabilities

 - People with a long neck